Dead Boys: Formation and 1970s punk rock era

 Chrome and Blitz joined Cleveland proto-punk band Rocket From The Tombs in late 1974.
-Chrome invited his friend Steve Bators on stage to sing a few songs at a show in August 1975.
+Chrome invited his friend Steve Bator (a.k.a.
+Stiv Bators) on stage to sing a few songs at a show in August 1975.
 This caused most of the other band members to walk off stage and they broke up.
-Shortly thereafter Bators, Chrome and Blitz recruited Magnum and Zero to form Frankenstein who recorded demos in October but they broke up in January 1976.
-When the band members relocated to New York City in July 1976, they adopted the Dead Boys moniker which came from a line in the RFTT song "Down in Flames".
+Shortly thereafter, Bators, Chrome, and Blitz recruited Magnum and Zero to form Frankenstein who recorded demos in October but they broke up in January 1976.

-Moving to New York City at the encouragement of Joey Ramone, the Ramones' lead singer, the Dead Boys quickly gained notoriety for their outrageous live performances.
+In July 1976, the band's members moved to New York City at the encouragement of Joey Ramone, the Ramones' lead singer.
+Taking the name Dead Boys from a line in the RFTT song "Down in Flames", the Dead Boys quickly gained notoriety for their outrageous live performances.
 Lewd gestures and profanity were the norm.
-On more than one occasion, lead singer Stiv Bators slashed his stomach with his mic stand.
-Such antics reportedly discouraged the development of a mainstream rock following, despite the relative breadth of their material beyond pure punk.
 They frequently played at the rock club CBGB (the band was briefly managed by club owner Hilly Kristal) and in 1977 they released their debut album, Young, Loud and Snotty, produced by Genya Ravan.
 Their song "Sonic Reducer" is often regarded as one of the classics of the punk genre, with AllMusic calling it "one of punk's great anthems."

 Their second album, We Have Come for Your Children, produced by Felix Pappalardi, was recorded in Miami in early 1978 and released later that year.
-Sire Records pressured the group to change their look and sound to appeal more to the U.S. mainstream (which had yet to embrace punk on the level seen in the UK) and this contributed to Dead Boys breaking up in 1979.
+Sire Records pressed the group to change their look and sound to appeal more to the U.S. mainstream (which had yet to embrace punk on the level seen in the UK) and this contributed to Dead Boys breaking up in 1979.

-Shortly after returning from Miami Johnny Blitz and a group of his friends got into an altercation on Second Avenue in Manhattan which led to Blitz being stabbed in the chest 5 times.
-While he was recovering in the hospital a benefit was held for him, at which the Dead Boys performed without him, with John Belushi and former New York Dolls and Johnny Thunders & the Heartbreakers drummer Jerry Nolan filling in for him on drums.
+Shortly after returning from Miami, Johnny Blitz and a group of his friends got into an altercation on Second Avenue in Manhattan which led to Blitz being stabbed in the chest five times.
+While he was recovering in the hospital, a benefit was held for him at which the Dead Boys performed with John Belushi and former New York Dolls and Johnny Thunders & the Heartbreakers drummer Jerry Nolan filling in for Blitz on drums.

 Several 1979 performances were featured in the 1980 film, D.O.A..
-A few months after the breakup the band had to reunite to record a live album and thus fulfill their contractual obligations.
-To exact revenge on the label, Bators purposely sang off mic and the resulting recording was unusable.
+A few months after the breakup, the band had to reunite to record a live album and thus fulfill their contractual obligations.
+To exact revenge on the label, Bators purposely sang off-mic and the resulting recording was unusable.
 When the material eventually surfaced on Bomp!
 Records, Bators had re-recorded the vocals in a studio.
-They booked a 1979 - 80 tour but Magnum, then Chrome, Blitz and finally Zero left leaving Bators as the only original member.
+They booked a 1979 - 80 tour but Magnum, then Chrome, Blitz and finally Zero left, leaving Bators as the only original member.
 He recorded his first solo album with the final (until later reunions) Dead Boys lineup.